People / Faculty

 Bio & Research Interests

 Born and raised in the East Los Angeles barrio of Boyle Heights, in 2011 Chris Zepeda-Millán became the first Chicano to receive a Ph.D. from the Department of Government at Cornell University.
 In 2012 he received the national "Best Dissertation Award" from the American Political Science Association's (APSA) Section on Race, Ethnicity and Politics.
 His research focuses on issues related to social movements, immigration, public opinion, racial politics, and interdisiplinary research methods, and has been published in the American Journal of Political Science (AJPS), Political Research Quarterly (PRQ), Politics, Groups and Identities (PGI), Critical Sociology, the Chicana/o Latina/o Law Review, and Social Science Quarterly (SSQ).
-His first book, Latino Mass Mobilization: Immigration, Racialization, and Activism, is forthcoming with Cambridge University Press.
+His first book, Latino Mass Mobilization: Immigration, Racialization, and Activism, was recently published by Cambridge University Press.

 As a publicly engaged scholar, Prof. Zepeda-Millán has been interviewed by several local, national, and international media outlets, including: the LA Times, La Opinion, Univision, PBS, Colorlines magazine, several Pacifica Network radio stations, as well as Canadian, Japanese, Brazilian, and Vietnamese television stations and newspapers.
 His public intellectual work includes working with local and national community organizations, publishing op-eds in local newspapers across the country, being an invited contributor to NBC News, NACLA (North American Congress on Latin America) Report, Latino Decisions, and the London School of Economic's USAPP blog, and he frequently writes for The Progress magazine and The Huffington Post.
 Prof. Zepeda-Millan has been involved in a various social movements related to global justice, labor, student, immigrant, enviormental and indigenous rights.
 He is the Faculty Chair of UC Berkeley's Center for Research on Social Change.

 Immigration Policy & Politics